-When working directly with your SBA lender, sometimes you're not going to get the answer you’re looking for.
+When working directly with your SBA lender, sometimes you won’t get the answer you’re looking for.
 But when things don’t break your way, going over your lender’s head isn’t going to work unless they’ve done something egregious.
 Why?
 If your lender is servicing the loan, the SBA will defer to the lender in the vast majority of situations.

 The SBA depends on (and compensates) its lending partners to service SBA loans, which includes making decisions on OICs.
 There are millions of SBA loans out there, so the SBA simply doesn’t have the manpower to get involved in every single loan.

-I've said this a bunch of times over the years, but it bears repeating: The OIC is not a free pass.
+An OIC is not a free pass.
 If you want to settle, you need to be prepared to give the SBA the pound of flesh it requires.
 Obviously, the biggest question every borrower has is how much the SBA will want.
-The exact amount depends on a lot of factors (I cover many of them here), so there is no blanket answer.
+The exact amount depends on a lot of factors, so there is no blanket answer.